"Welcome one another, therefore, just as Christ has welcomed you, for the glory of God." - Romans 15:7

 www.Ludwell.org offers fresh perspectives on the history of early America through the prism of the life, community, and worldview of Colonel Philip Ludwell III of Green Spring (Williamsburg), Virginia.
 Philip Ludwell III is the first known convert to Eastern Orthodox Christianity in the Americas.
 He was a prominent figure in pre-revolutionary Virginia and a relative by blood or marriage of many great early figures in American history from George Washington to Robert E. Lee.
 Over two hundred years later, his life and inspiring story of faith is becoming known and reshaping our view of the diversity of early America and its connections with the rest of the world.
 This site is regularly updated with research, breaking news, information about scholarly and religious events, archaeological findings, as well as details of ongoing projects.
 We invite you to subscribe to our newsletter or follow us on Facebook to stay informed about our activities.

-WE ARE OPEN FOR IN PERSON WORSHIP
+OPEN FOR IN PERSON WORSHIP

 OFFERINGS TO THE CHURCH